 There is no charge and all stamps and other material will be provided; everything completed by the young people will be theirs to keep.
 For a downloadable flyer, click here.

-If you have a group of kids of the right age that might be interested in an introductory program at your location contact the Collectors Club at the address above.
+Children in 4th grade and higher that are interested in an introductory collecting program should contact the Collectors Club at the address above.

 Youth Presentation at the 2014 Annual Meeting